nuxeo/nuxeo/nuxeo-platform-ear/ftest/funkload/README.txt

 * test_rest.py, Rest.conf

-  Test suite to check rest api.
+  Test suite to check rest api (nuxeo/rest.py):
+  Create a workspace, a folder and few documents, ExportTree on few documents.

 * test_pages.py, Page.conf

-  A test suite to check all pages.
+  A test suite to check the pages api (nuxeo/pages.py).
+Note that the test suite will create a new member account named flnxtest.

+* test_nuxeo.py, Nuxeo.conf

+  A test suite used to test/bench a Nuxeo EP.
+This test will create many members accounts (the ones present in the password.txt files) and will add a new workspace and folder with few file documents.

 * credential.conf, passwd.txt, groups.txt